hluk/copyq-commands/Automatic/README.md

 ### [Copy a Secret If a Modifier Held](copy-a-secret-if-modifier-held.ini)

-If modifier is held for a second after copying a content, it will not be stored or shown in GUI.
+If any keyboard modifier (Ctrl, Shift, Alt etc) is held for a second after copying a content, it will not be stored or shown in GUI.

 ### [Copy Clipboard to Window Tabs](copy-clipboard-to-windows-tab.ini)